boc-tothefuture/openhab-jruby/docs/examples/how_do_i.md

 ### Send a Timed Command

-A {OpenHAB::DSL::Items::TimedCommand Timed Command} is similar to the OpenHAB Item's [expire parameter](https://www.openhab.org/docs/configuration/items.html#parameter-expire) but it offers more flexibility.
+A {OpenHAB::DSL::Items::TimedCommand Timed Command} is similar to the openHAB Item's [expire parameter](https://www.openhab.org/docs/configuration/items.html#parameter-expire) but it offers more flexibility.
 It removes the need to manually create a timer.